killermann/facilitator-cards/content/cards/poster-presentation.md

 ---
 title: "Poster Presentation"
 group: "Small Groups"
-for: "Emotion"
+for: "Ideation"
 prop_1: "Flipchart"
 prop_2: "Markers"
 prop_3: ""
-explanation: "Give each group a flipchart paper and a complex prompt.
-For example, \"With your group, draw and label all of the elements you think are necessary for an environmentally sustainable community.\" Give each group time to ample time to collaborate on their poster before presenting to the full group."
+explanation: "Give each group a complex prompt.
+For example, \"With your group, draw and label all of the elements you think are necessary for an environmentally sustainable community.\" Every group can have the same prompt, or different ones.
+Provide ample time to collaborate on their poster before presenting to the full group."
 longer_context: ""
 external_link: ""
 general_notes: ""